ArjunCodess/men2-predictor/README.md

 ## Scientific Contribution

-This project makes three critical contributions to medical machine learning:
+This project makes three main contributions to rare-disease machine learning:

-### 1. First Demonstration of Synthetic Data Volatility in Rare Diseases
+### 1. Model-Dependent Evaluation of Synthetic Augmentation

-- Shows that SMOTE and rule-based synthetic controls shift recall by **0-2.7 percentage points** even after adding 23 new real patients.
+- Shows that synthetic controls plus SMOTE can improve discrimination while affecting recall differently across algorithms.
-- Demonstrates that higher accuracy (96.7% vs 70.9%) can mask recall variability (96-100% vs 100%).
+- **LightGBM improves from 76.67% to 96.19% accuracy** and from **60.0% to 90.2% recall** when moving from original to expanded data.
-- Provides evidence that synthetic augmentation must be validated with real patients before clinical deployment.
+- At the same time, the safest zero-miss screening behavior remains with **XGBoost on original data**, which preserves **100% recall**.

 ### 2. Methodological Framework for Rare Disease ML